Susu-spec/archive/README.md

 # Archive

-This repository contains content and resources related to Non-Web Services Architecture.
+This repository contains content and resources related to the article - `Non-Web Services: Outside the Web`.

 ## Summary